 By orientating the high professional profiles towards the resolution of questions and the achievement of concrete objectives of the Customer we provide a personalized service to be declined in concrete management activities.

 We carefully monitor the environmental changes we are facing, with particular regard to both the technological aspects and the legal reference framework, promptly adapting the internal organizational processes, the profile of the services provided and the relative mode of use.

 We are aware of the need to always provide clear and timely responses and the responsibility that is entrusted to us through often absolute delegations on the management of problems or resources and therefore aware that this trust once it has been returned must be ensured.
 Our personal commitment and dedicated passion are therefore unconditional

-Bern, 24.10.2018 – During its meeting on 24 October 2018, the Federal Council initiated the consultation on the three ordinances containing the implementing provisions for the Financial Services Act (FinSA) and the Financial...Read More
+Bern, 06.11.2019 – During its meeting on 6 November 2019, the Federal Council brought the Financial Services Act (FinSA) and the Financial Institutions Act (FinIA) – together with the implementing ordinances – into...Read More

 Bern, 23.10.2019 – During its meeting on 23 October 2019, the Federal Council adopted the dispatch on the protocol of amendment to the agreement with Iran for the avoidance of double taxation with...Read More